The science behind gold

 Gold's density and rarity combined with near-universal desirability imply a high density of value.
 This allows for low high-security vaulting costs for even highly valuable amounts of bullion.
 Indeed, a huge amount of gold, valued in the billions of dollars, can be stored in vaults of only a few cubic metres.
 The same cannot be said of other metals, nor of physical cash.

 Gold's unique properties, near-zero reactivity and entropy, the lowest storage costs and highest liquidity of all noble metals make gold the monetary metal par excellence.
 If there is to be a single global metal-based monetary standard in the future, as could result from the chronic and widespread mismanagement of fiat currencies generally, gold is not only in first place for remonetisation; it is simply miles ahead of the other noble metals.
-Whether that ever comes about or not, any investor wanting to preserve value in all possible circumstances: good times, bad times, very bad times, revolution, war, you name it, gold is the obvious metal to acquire and accumulate.
+Whether that ever comes about or not, anyone wanting to preserve value in all possible circumstances: good times, bad times, very bad times, revolution, war, you name it, gold is the obvious metal to acquire and accumulate.